American Water Works Association: Publications and conferences

 To broaden distribution of information on water and related subjects, AWWA publishes the periodicals Journal AWWA and Opflow.
 AWWA also publishes a variety of books, training manuals, standards, reports and videos for use by water professionals and others.
 The Association also hosts an annual conference and exposition for the entire organization each summer in North America.
 Section conferences are also held in all parts of North America.
 Specialty conferences are held throughout the year on topics including water quality, distribution systems and utility management.
 Proceedings of the annual and specialty conferences are published by AWWA.

+In cooperation with other professional associations, AWWA is a resource for water professionals’ continuing education and development.

 Water industry resources

-Through the Partnership for Safe Water AWWA also works with the United States Environmental Protection Agency and other water organizations to help water providers optimize system performance beyond existing regulatory levels.
+Through the Partnership for Safe Water, AWWA also works with the United States Environmental Protection Agency and other water organizations to help water providers optimize system performance beyond existing regulatory levels.

-AWWA offers opportunities for people to meet, learn, and network at the international, national, and section levels.
-In addition to publications and conferences for water professionals, AWWA hosts a variety of workshops, symposia, teleconferences, and programs focused on specific aspects of water stewardship.
-In cooperation with other professional associations, AWWA is a resource for water professionals’ continuing education and development.

-Awards

-AWWA presents a number of awards every year to individuals who provide notable service to the drinking water community.
-Among the major awards given are the Abel Wolman Award of Excellence, the George Warren Fuller Award, and the Dr. John L. Leal Award.